 One of the two land-locked countries in South America (Paraguay is the other), Bolivia is a must-see!
 The country is absolutely spectacular, has a really interesting history and culture, and is really affordable to travel around.
 For me, the landscapes of Bolivian Andes and the Uyuni Salt Desert were just as exciting as Iceland, which says a lot.
 But Bolivia exists in sort of a different world to what we are used to and it can be hard to adjust to its realities if you are not a seasoned traveller to the more remote parts of the world.
 So how do you prepare yourself for a trip to Bolivia?
-Here are 10 tips to keep in mind:
+Here is my Bolivia Travel Guide and my 8 tips to keep in mind:

 1. Don’t Over-plan Your Itinerary